nodash-ai/nodash/packages/nodash-cli/README.md

 The CLI provides:
 - **Command-line Interface**: Direct access to Nodash functionality from terminal
 - **Configuration Management**: Persistent configuration storage and management
-- **Event Recording**: Built-in recording and replay capabilities for testing
 - **Query Interface**: Command-line access to analytics data
 - **Agent Integration**: Structured output and error handling for AI agents